 - What do you think is the context of the work?

 Making this experiment, i.e. not informing the audience about the context of a work, made me realize that the audience need a form of guidance and information from the artist about the work.
 Even if the artist does not give an explanation about the work’s context, the audience ask “what does it mean”, “what does it say”?
 So it was a bit too ambitious to expect the audience to give to this work an interpretation of a different form of landscape and not just diamond shapes on a mirror.
 Although some of the commenting were not far away from the work’s context.
 Also when the work is exhibited in alternative spaces you get the risk the work not being noticed.
 When people go to an exhibition space they go there intentionally to spend time looking at the installed work.
-In a contrary case where they encounter a work by chance and the work might not be noticed.
-In terms of making, I will try to experiment with work that the audience will be able to engage more directly with the soap, urged to touch it and also continue with the experimentation of symbols of significance and power like the marble.
+In a contrary case where they encounter a work by chance the work might not be noticed.
+In terms of making, I will try to experiment with work that the audience will be able to engage more directly with the soap, urging them to touch it and also continue with the experimentation of symbols of significance and power like the marble.